sateesh246/Task-Management-Syatem/README.md

 ## 🎯 Project Overview

-This is a technical assessment project that demonstrates:
+This is a personal project that demonstrates:
 - **Full-stack development** with Java backend and JSP frontend
 - **Complex business logic** including workflow state machines and dependency management
 - **Role-based access control** with three distinct user roles